orbitalflower/orbitalflower.github.io/_posts/2018-02-02-hymn-of-the-fayth.md

 ---
 title: "Hymn of the Fayth lyrics and meaning"
 categories: games ff
+description: "Analysis of the famous song from Final Fantasy X."
 ---

 The meaning of _Final Fantasy X_ song _Hymn of the Fayth_ is, at this point,